Robodoc88/CleaningData/README.md

-In this repository, the following files were included: run_analysis.R    The R file that processes the downloaded data sets and transforms it into final tidy data set. report.txt        The tiny data set that includes the mean of measured variables for each subject and each activity. codebook.txt      The codebook that explain the columns of data set
+In this repository, the following files were included: run_analysis.R    The R file that processes the downloaded data sets and transforms it into final tidy data set. report.txt        The tiny data set that includes the mean of measured variables for each subject and each activity. codebook.txt      The codebook that explain the columns of data set.